Ogunbanjooluwatosin/Responsive-Youtube-Clone/README.md

 Thank you for checking out the Youtube Clone project!
-If you have any questions or need assistance, feel free to reach out to us.
+If you have any questions or need assistance, feel free to reach out to me.